marekjeszka/BraczSearch/README.md

 Using Docker:

+`docker build . -t marekjeszka/braczsearch`

 `docker run -it -p 80:9000 marekjeszka/braczsearch`

-`docker build -t marekjeszka/braczsearch`

 Application will be available at `localhost:9000`.